2020 Election Odds: Joe Biden Now Big Betting Favorite over Donald Trump

 - Joe Biden -10000

 - Bernie Sanders +6600

 Then there was one.
 With news of Tulsi Gabbard dropping from the race, there were just three candidates on many sportsbooks to win the Democratic Nomination.
 In reality, the only two candidates running were Joe Biden and Bernie Sanders, but Sanders’ campaign is now suspended as of early April, leaving only Joe Biden as an official candidate.
 Let’s look at how the odds have changed.

 Super Tuesday changed everything.
 Joe Biden’s odds rocketed to -455 to win the Democratic Nomination, and Bernie Sanders fell all the way to +450.
 With Michael Bloomberg dropping out of the race to support Biden, the momentum for the former Vice President was at an all-time high.
 The odds clearly reflected that, as more movement came after the March 10th primaries, with Bernie Sanders falling to +1400, which was the exact same as Hillary Clinton to be the Democratic Nomination.
 After the pandemic officially hit the US, Biden remained at -2500, but Hillary Clinton took second at +800 with Bernie Sanders falling to +1700 to win the Democratic Nomination.
 As of late March after the stimulus package was approved, the odds moved yet again.
-Since Bernie Sanders dropped out of the race in early April, his odds have fallen to +8000, then shot back up in May, and Biden’s have surged to -2000, but down to -715 with Hillary Clinton behind him.
-It is clearly Joe Biden’s primary to lose, but is he losing it?
-Hillary Clinton is now +650 to win the Democratic Nomination, and Michelle Obama is now +2000, down from +1700 in May.
+Since Bernie Sanders dropped out of the race in early April, his odds have fallen to +8000, then shot back up in May to +5000, and Biden’s surged to -1250 after flirting in the -2000s.

 |Democratic VP Candidate||Odds|